wrfhowell/FormBuilder/src/AST/dsl/docs.md

 # Form State

 The Form State is a data store that stores all of the quiz taker's responses.
 These can be accessed by the form developers by entering the page-id and question-id that is needed in this format `formState["page-id"]["question-id"]`.

+If a question has a 'correctAnswer' listed, this field can be accessed through the Form State by appending `"-correctAnswer"` to the end of the `"question-id"` part of the path. `formState["page-id"]["question-id-correctAnswer"]`

 # API